snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 ### Stage 2: Painting and panel installation

-I custom-designed a pattern of [FeltRight acoustic panels](https://studiov2.feltright.com/?import=7F-yB9vS9P): they absorb sound :loud_sound: and double as a pinboard :pushpin: -- win-win!
-I got custom color samples that matched the panels, and found [Zinsser BIN primer](https://www.acehardware.com/departments/paint-and-supplies/primers/primers/1514165) for the wood, [Ikea doors](#cost) and *2-week-cured* plastered walls (I [learned my lesson](../2025-05-12-kid-bedroom#the-process) trying to paint fresh plaster...).

-It took *way longer* than I thought to sand, prime, paint *two* coats for coverage, *then* seal the cabinet frame and door edges with polyurethane. :weary:
+**Step 1.
+Prep cabinet frame and door.** I got custom color samples to match the panels, plus [Zinsser BIN primer](https://www.acehardware.com/departments/paint-and-supplies/primers/primers/1514165) for the wood, [Ikea doors](#cost) and fully-cured plaster walls (I [learned my lesson](../2025-05-12-kid-bedroom#the-process) from painting too soon...).
+It took a few weekends-- sanding, priming, two coats of paint, and sealing the cabinet frames and door edges with polyurethane. :weary:

 ![Organization](../assets/img/acoustic-painting2.jpg){: .mx-auto.d-block :}

-I paneled the wall with the window, too, since I wanted to [see the colors from the hallway](#view-from-the-hallway). :window: That meant I needed to paint the wall beforehand so that any gaps between tiles or around windows wouldn't be noticeable. :sassy_woman: :paintbrush:
+**Step 2.
+Paint wall.** I paneled the window wall too so I could [see the colors from the hallway](#the-fix) :window:... which meant painting first so gaps around tiles/windows wouldn’t show. :sassy_woman: :paintbrush:

 ![Organization](../assets/img/acoustic-painting1.jpg){: .mx-auto.d-block :}

-Paneling was *super easy* using the adhesive strips FeltRight provided.
+**Step 3.
+Install panels.** Paneling was *super easy* using the provided (renter-friendly!) adhesive strips.

-I also filled in the baseboard gap with a [flexi caulk strip](https://instatrim.com/products/instatrim-trim-strips-white?variant=39675875360856), since I suspect my kiddo would have tried to stuff cards and toys in there otherwise... :black_joker: :smiling_imp:
+**Step 4.
+Fill baseboard gap** with a [flexi caulk strip](https://instatrim.com/products/instatrim-trim-strips-white?variant=39675875360856), since I suspect my kiddo would have tried to stuff cards and toys in there otherwise... :black_joker: :smiling_imp:

 ![Organization](../assets/img/acoustic-caulk.jpg){: .mx-auto.d-block :}

 ### Stage 3: Transitioning mountains → sunset :sunrise_over_mountains:

-My husband and I free-hand painted these mountains ~5 years ago by gradually mixing in larger and larger amounts of [BM Hemlock](https://www.benjaminmoore.com/en-us/paint-colors/color/719/hemlock) with [BM Ice Mist](https://www.benjaminmoore.com/en-us/paint-colors/color/oc-67/ice-mist) (the existing wall color) as we moved from the background to foreground. :mountain: :mountain_snow: The kids didn't want to cover them up, so I came up with two ways to *try* and tie the room together: (1) [**glow-in-the-dark stars** around the walls](#stars) and (2) [**transitioning the mountains** to the sunset](#fabric-mountains).
+My husband and I free-hand painted these mountains ~5 years ago by gradually mixing in larger and larger amounts of [BM Hemlock](https://www.benjaminmoore.com/en-us/paint-colors/color/719/hemlock) with [BM Ice Mist](https://www.benjaminmoore.com/en-us/paint-colors/color/oc-67/ice-mist) (the existing wall color) as we moved from the background to foreground. :mountain: :mountain_snow:

 ![Organization](../assets/img/acoustic-mountains1.jpg){: .mx-auto.d-block :}

+The kids didn't want to cover them up, so I came up with two ways to *try* and tie the room together.

-<span id="stars"></span>**Glow-in-the-dark stars.** I added [these stars](https://www.amazon.com/dp/B08GJMDXL9) to the ceiling, then extended them down around the room, above the mountains on the walls and to the acoustic panels (onto these [flat-head push pins](https://www.amazon.com/dp/B0F4MW4PFM) to stick). :night_with_stars:
+<span id="stars"></span>**1.
+Glow-in-the-dark stars.** I added [these stars](https://www.amazon.com/dp/B08GJMDXL9) around the whole room, above the mountains on the walls and to the acoustic panels (onto these [flat-head push pins](https://www.amazon.com/dp/B0F4MW4PFM) to stick). :night_with_stars:

 ![Organization](../assets/img/acoustic-mountains2.jpg){: .mx-auto.d-block :}
 *I put the sun onto the ceiling light fixture, then arranged the planets in order around it...* :sun_with_face: :ringed_planet: :stars:

-<span id="fabric-mountains"></span>**Fabric mountain range.** To soften the abrupt transition from the mountains to the "sunset", I brought paint swatches to the [Fabric Corner in Arlington](https://www.fabriccornerinc.com/) to find some similarly-colored [batik cotton fabric](https://hoffmancaliforniafabrics.net/php/catalog/fabricshop.php?a=sc&Category=90) that I could cut into the shape of a mountain, edge-seal to prevent fraying with [Dritz Fray Check](https://www.dickblick.com/items/dritz-fray-check-liquid-seam-sealant-34-oz-bottle/) glue, and attach with [clear push pins](https://www.amazon.com/dp/B09ZL7KQMD). :scissors: :pushpin: I think it looks *weird* so I might change this up... 	:thinking:
+<span id="fabric-mountains"></span>**2.
+Fabric mountain range.** To soften the abrupt transition from the mountains to the "sunset", I brought paint swatches to the [Fabric Corner in Arlington](https://www.fabriccornerinc.com/) to find some similarly-colored [batik cotton fabric](https://hoffmancaliforniafabrics.net/php/catalog/fabricshop.php?a=sc&Category=90) that I could cut into the shape of a mountain, edge-seal to prevent fraying with [Dritz Fray Check](https://www.dickblick.com/items/dritz-fray-check-liquid-seam-sealant-34-oz-bottle/) glue, and attach with [clear push pins](https://www.amazon.com/dp/B09ZL7KQMD). :scissors: :pushpin: I might change this up... 	:thinking:

 ![Organization](../assets/img/acoustic-mountains3.jpg){: .mx-auto.d-block :}

 ## Organization
 I've saved the best for last !
-We finally have super accessible and thoughtful storage for communal & personal items, with space to grow:
+We finally have super accessible and thoughtful storage for **communal things** :ladder: :briefcase: :bed: (harder-to-access doors 1, 4, 5) & **personal items** :tshirt: :teddy_bear: (easy-access door 2 and bottom half of 3), with space to grow:

 ![Organization](../assets/img/acousticbed-org.gif){: .mx-auto.d-block :}

 <span id="active-clothes"></span>
-**Active clothes rotation.** Our son knows exactly which cabinet(s) are his for clothes, and he can access them easily from these perfect-fit [Elfa mesh drawers](https://www.containerstore.com/s/elfa/best-selling-solutions/favorites-under-five-hundred/elfa-cabinet-closet-drawers/123d?productId=11021262) to independently get himself dressed. :shirt: :jeans:
+**Clothes currently in rotation.** Our son knows exactly which cabinet is his for clothes, and he can access them easily from these perfect-fit [Elfa mesh drawers](https://www.containerstore.com/s/elfa/best-selling-solutions/favorites-under-five-hundred/elfa-cabinet-closet-drawers/123d?productId=11021262) to independently get himself dressed. :shirt: :jeans:

 ![Organization](../assets/img/acoustic-clothes1.jpg){: .mx-auto.d-block :}
 :point_up: *I adapted the [3D-printed label frames](https://www.tinkercad.com/things/gDFrcBXupzb-closet-drawers-label-frame?sharecode=Weu9Hm--0ZAtXcWf9c-KlVnPqU9vlfy96KD3_fv-FXY) that I originally designed for our [pantry bin project](../2024-08-15-entry-closet) and attached them with twist ties.*

 <span id="in-between-clothes"></span>
-**In-between-sized clothes storage.** We get *a lot* of hand-me-downs, so I needed a spot to store in-between clothes sizes that could be easily organized and accessed when needed. :shirt: :shorts: :jeans: :coat: :athletic_shoe:
+**In-between size storage.** We get *a lot* of hand-me-downs, so I needed a spot to store in-between clothes sizes that could be easily accessed when needed. :shirt: :shorts: :jeans: :coat: :athletic_shoe:

 | Kiddo | Outgrown clothes? | Needs next size up? |
 | -- | -- | -- |